Jessie Anderson (The Walking Dead): Season 6

-In the mid-season premiere, "No Way Out", Jessie is seen walking through the herd with Rick and the others.
+In the midseason premiere, "No Way Out", Jessie is seen walking through the herd with Rick and the others.
 They stop and discuss an adapted plan to leave Alexandria.
 Jessie attempts to get Sam to go with Gabriel and Judith to the church for safety, but he refuses.
 Walking through the night, Sam begins to panic when he sees a young boy walker.
 He starts making noise and Jessie and Ron desperately try to calm him down, but the walkers find him and devour him.
 Jessie breaks down in tears, still holding onto Sam's hand.
 Carl, Ron, and Rick tell her that they must leave to avoid discovery by the walkers.
-She doesn't listen, however, leading the walkers to find and devour her.
+She does not listen, however, leading the walkers to find and devour her.
 While Jessie is being eaten alive, Carl attempts to escape, but is unable due to her tight grip on his hand.
 Rick chops off her hand with his hatchet to save Carl from being pulled in after her.

 Casting

 Breckenridge explained: "I didn't know anything.
 I hadn't watched the show before.
-I'd watched the pilot a long time ago, which I enjoyed, but I wasn't into the blood and guts at the time so I didn't continue watching for that reason.
+I'd watched the pilot a long time ago, which I enjoyed, but I wasn't into the blood and guts at the time, so I didn't continue watching for that reason.
 When I got the part, I watched all four seasons in a week and was having zombie nightmares.
 It was like cramming for an exam.
 I hadn't read the comics and when I first had my meeting with Scott Gimple, he suggested I not read the comics because the show and characters aren't always exact to the comics.
 If you've seen the comics, my character has short black hair with bangs and wears a headband — and she's a meek; she's a weaker character than I'm playing on the show, which is great because I enjoy playing a stronger character."